KIC/pandas_ml_utils/README.md

 fit.model.save('/tmp/foo.model')
 ```

-Loading is as simpy as calling load on the Model object.
+Loading is as simply as calling load on the Model object.
 You can immediately apply
- the model on the dataframe to get back the featires along with the classification
+ the model on the dataframe to get back the features along with the classification
  (which is just another data frame).

 ```python